evanmarshall-dev/fireship.io_sveltekit_course/README.md

 ## Create a Sveltekit app

-`npm create svelte@latest nameofapp` or for interactive setup run `npx sv create nameofapp`.
+`npm create svelte@latest name-of-app` or for interactive setup run `npx sv create name-of-app`.

 Then you CD into the app created above and run pnpm run dev.